dorisjlee/terminal-diary/README.md

 # Web Diary

 I've also set up a web-app interface to the display the diary entries record by terminal-diary.
+The code on the master branch is the terminal-only version code, switch to the ``web`` branch of this repo in order to use the web interface.
 The web diary option specified as ``WEB_LOC``path during installation.
 (If ``WEB_LOC`` is not specified, default mode doesn't contain the web-app mode ) The web-app runs on Jekyll and is based on [Victor Hugo's space-jekyll](https://github.com/victorvoid/space-jekyll-template).
 The Github repo for the web-diary is [here](git@github.com:dorisjlee/web_diary.git).

 ![tag](https://raw.githubusercontent.com/dorisjlee/remote/master/web-diary-img/tags.png)